preciofishbone/OmniaDocsG2/pages/reports/index.rst

 .. image:: pages-reports-all-new2.png

-In Omnia 6.7 and alter, an additional report is available - Scheduled.
+In Omnia 6.7 and later, an additional report is available - Scheduled.
 See below for more information.

 All reports can be exported to Excel by clicking here: